It was a good day when I covered all of the walls in my office with big, cheap whiteboards.

 Sealing and Cleaning a Whiteboard with Car Waxes

 A friend I rate very highly suggested Turtle Wax as the solution, so I was excited about this test.
-I was testing Nu Finish Paste and Turtle Wax Carnauba Cleaner Paste Wax.
+I was testing Nu Finish Paste (paid link) and Turtle Wax Carnauba Cleaner Paste Wax. (paid link)

 These were much easier to apply than the other waxes or the greases, which was nice.